trapexit/mergerfs/mkdocs/docs/faq/compatibility_and_integration.md

 # Compatibility and Integration

+## What filesystems can be used as branches?

+ext4, btrfs, xfs, f2fs, zfs, nfs, etc.

+On the surface any filesystem should work but there could be issues with non-POSIX compliant filesystems such as vfat, ntfs, cifs, exfat, etc. When directories need to be created or files moved by mergerfs if the filesystem returns errors due to not supporting certain POSIX filesystem features it could result in the core functions failing.

+Since mergerfs is not generally used with non-POSIX filesystems this has not been a problem for users and there are some checks for known edgecases but it is possible some are not accounted for.
+If use with a filesystem results in issues please [file a ticket](https://github.com/trapexit/mergerfs/issues) with the details.

 ## Can I use mergerfs without SnapRAID?
 SnapRAID without mergerfs?

 Yes.
 They are completely unrelated pieces of software that just happen